oVirt/ovirt-site/source/blog/2017-04-05-say-hello-to-ovirt-4.1.1.md

 * Cockpit-gdeploy related bug fixes to enhance the installation flow for the hyper-converged use case.

-This is an opportunity to say a big thanks to everyone that was involved in the work on 4.1.1.
+This is a good opportunity to say a big thanks to everyone that was involved in the work on 4.1.1.
 This version is a true testament to the power of collaboration in the oVirt community.

 You'll find the full oVirt 4.1.1 release notes [here](https://www.ovirt.org/release/4.1.1/).